 "The school's engagement with parents is exemplary.
 The parent consultation group provides a forum for parents to present their views and for the school to test out its plans.
 As a result of good communication, a great majority of parents strongly support the school."

 We recognise the importance of home, school and parish working in close collaboration to deliver the best outcomes for our children.
 Our school mission statement embodies our beliefs and values and we ask our school community to support us in making our mission statement ‘alive’ in all.
 Our school vision focuses us on being an aspirational school, where there is no ceiling on achievement.

 The Governing Board remains the decision making body and provides the strategic leadership of the school – it holds the headteacher to account for the performance of the school.
-The PCG has a consultative and advisory role and the governing body welcome feedback from parents and pupils.
+The PCG has a consultative and advisory role and the governing board welcome feedback from parents and pupils.